 - In each calendar year of duration of the PIR, for at least two thirds of said year, at least 70% of the sums or securities intended for the PIR must be invested in financial instruments (also unlisted) issued by companies residing in Italy that carry out non-real estate activities.

-- A total of 70% must be invested for at least 30% of the total value in financial instruments of companies other than those included in the FTSE MIB index.
+- 70% of the fund must be invested at least for 25% of the total value in financial instruments of companies different from those included in the FTSE MIB index and at least for a further 5% in financial instruments of companies different from those included in the FTSE MIB indices and FTSE MID CAP.